Reduce and Eliminate Barriers for People with Disabilities

 Gain a foundational knowledge of clinical rehab basics, such as treatment planning, screening, assessing and etiology.
 Enhance your contextual understanding of roles and settings, the continuum of care and the effects of discrimination.
 Master skills required of a practicing counselor, such as conducting diagnostic interviews and career assessments and advocating for patients.

 Classwork is mostly asynchronous, allowing you to study on a schedule that suits you.
-While we are not CACREP-accredited, this curriculum is designed according to the Council for Accreditation of Counseling & Related Educational Programs (CACREP) Standards, giving you an education that meets the highest standards for the counseling profession.
+This curriculum is designed to give you an education that meets the highest standards for the counseling profession.

 Course Spotlight: COUN 8346 Medical & Psychosocial Aspects of Disability